ONLINE JOB SCAMS

 « Unprofessional email addresses, i.e. using free email services, e.g. @gmail.com, @yahoo.com, email@example.com

-« Spelling and grammar mistakes in their email or messaging communications with you
+« Spelling and grammar mistakes in their email or messaging communications with you (Update: Scammers are now improving on their spelling and grammar)

 « No interview process.
 You get the job right away